 Halloween Candy Cookies

 This post may contain affiliate links.
+Read our disclosure policy.

 These Halloween candy cookies begin with a rich and buttery classic classic cookie dough base.
-Then fold in an assortment of chocolate based candy bars from mini sized Snickers to colorful M&M’s or Reese’s pieces.
+Then fold in an assortment leftover candy like chocolate based candy bars from mini sized Snickers to colorful M&M’s or Reese’s pieces.
 The results are a magical blend of textures and flavors.
-Each cookie is different because of the assortment you fold in.
-Or follow a theme for your cookies, use an assortment of all peanut butter candies or all caramel candies.
-The combination options are endless.

 Now I like to freeze the candy before I mix it into the cookie dough.
-This helps to keep the candies from completely disolving in the cookie during the cooking process.
+This helps to keep the candies from completely dissolving in the cookie during the cooking process.
 It especially helps they candies with caramel in them from getting too messy and having the caramel end up all over your pan instead of in the cookies.

 You also will want to set aside about 1/2 cup of the candy to place on top of the cookie dough balls before you bake them.
 It helps make them look pretty and show off some of the candy.
 You can always skip this step if you aren’t too worried about the look of the cookies.